Oreoluwa-IVT/-4G-Surveillance-Drone-prototype-/README.md

 # Project_FY (Final Year Project)
-###This ReadMe Contains a layout and Complete methodology of my project.
+### This readMe Contains a layout and a complete methodology of my project.